 Learning how to overcome this challenge is a key to being self-employed.
 I still have tons of room to grow in this area, but thankfully have made some progress.
 The key for me has been to ferociously eliminate distractions and to challenge myself to get tasks done within an allotted amount of time.
 So I would look at something I need to complete and challenge myself to get it completed in a shorter amount of time.
 Without fail, I always get more done by doing this than if I just started it without a completion time goal in mind.

 In my case, when I was officially working on the business full-time, I knew I only had a few months to start making it profitable or I would have to call it quits.
 So making the most of every hour was very important.

-Buying advertising to generate more sales, adding new products, or anything that would help the company generate more income seems like a great idea to me.
+Buying advertising to generate more sales, adding new products, hiring people to do tasks, or anything that would help the company generate more income seems like a great idea to me.
 I was able to do a little bit of this while we were in the preparation phase, but once you cut the cord from your employer, you now need that money to pay the bills – so you might as well take advantage of it while you can!

 To reiterate, I know full well this isn’t for everyone.
 But, I know there are a lot more people out there like me – who were called to do something, but were bound up by fear.

 If that is you I encourage you to fight against it and try.
 We only have one life to live and we are responsible to use the gifts that God has given us.
 Remember the Parable of the Talents?

 Plan for the worst case scenarios, and pray for the best case!